luckyboykg/Ionic3-Ngrx/README.md

 When a user clicks on something, the view creates Actions.
-Action can create new data (or mofidy existing data) and send it to the Dispatcher.
+Action can create new data (or modify existing data) and send it to the Dispatcher.

 The Dispatcher then dispatches the action with payload to the appropriate Store.
 The Store updates the state based on the payload and notifies an update to the View.